-Directions: In a shaker, combine 1-1/2 oz. bourbon, 3/4 oz. simple syrup mixture (using 1 part water, 1 part sugar), 3/4 oz. lemon juice and ice.
+Directions: In a shaker, combine 1-1/2 oz. bourbon, 3/4 oz. simple syrup, 3/4 oz. lemon juice and ice.
 Shake well, and pour into glass.
-Garnish with cherry.
+Garnish with a cherry.
+Yield: 1 serving.

 Hailing from the busy streets of New Orleans, the Sazerac cocktail is ideal for whiskey lovers.